riceissa/issarice.com/wiki/advice-for-young-people.md

     - Tim Gowers
     - Eliezer Yudkowsky
     - Holden Karnofsky
+    - Nick Beckstead; in particular, read his PhD thesis, "On the Overwhelming Importance of Shaping the Far Future", which you can find [here](http://www.nickbeckstead.com/research)

 - Eschewing the mainstream: how to ignore implicit (and explicit) social pressures?
 How to ignore for example pressure to complete homework assignments?